Live foal guarantee

 Live foal guarantee is a common provision in horse breeding contracts.
 It is a form of a warranty offered to the mare owner by the stallion owner.
 Basically, it says that if the mare fails to produce a live foal from the breeding, the stallion owner will breed the same mare again without charging another stud fee.
+Therefore, the stud fee is typically paid only if a live foal is produced and would not be if aborted, stillborn, or even if the mare dies while in foal.

 Each specific breeding contract can have different details regarding a live foal guarantee.

 Live foal

-Commonly defined as one that stands & nurses from the mare unassisted.
+Commonly defined as one that stands and nurses from the mare unassisted.

-If the foal miscarries, is stillborn, or is unable to stand and nurse, it is not considered a live foal, and the mare owner is entitled to a re-breeding.
+If the foal miscarries, is stillborn, or is unable to stand and nurse, it is not considered a live foal, and the mare owner may be entitled to an additional covering.

 Length of survival

 If the foal stands after birth and nurses from the mare, it is considered a live foal, even if it dies soon after.
 Some contracts are more generous, specifying that the foal must survive for at least 12 or 24 hours after first nursing.
 If the foal survives this long and then dies, it was still a live foal, and the mare owner is not entitled to a re-breeding.
 But many stallion owners will offer a reduced stud fee in such cases, for goodwill reasons.
 Some breeding contracts specify that a live foal is a "single live foal", because in some breeds, twins are considered to have no or little value.
 Also, it is fairly common for only one of a pair of twin foals to survive; this provision clarifies that the loss of one twin does not trigger the re-breeding guarantee.